- Mission & Vision

 - Speak, read and write English fluently.

-Applicants must be authorized to legally remain in Hawai’i if they are not U.S. citizens or authorized to work in the U.S.
+Applicants must be authorized to legally remain in Hawai’i if they are not U.S. citizens or authorized to work in the U.S. International applicants will be considered, but it is the responsibility of the applicant to acquire necessary visas and documentation.

 Interested candidates should submit an application with the following: